marwoj/seed-spring-vue-aws-ec2/README.md

 You can decide how to access your application later.
 For now, some **AWS setup is required**

-1. Log in to AWS management console *(create account if you don't have one)*
+1. Login to AWS management console *(create account if you don't have one)*
 1. Select region *(it will be used later in configuration file)*
 1. Create new EC2 instance *(ex.: Ubuntu Server 20.04 LTS 64-bit (x86), t2.micro)*<br>
    Note: *Select instance with option: Free tier eligible.
 It means 750 hours each month per year<br>
    Read more about [AWS Pricing](https://aws.amazon.com/ec2/pricing/).
 Monitor your spendings in AWS console.*
 1. For sake of seed project, use default configuration of EC2 instance
-1. When prompted, select existing or create new key pair.
+1. When prompted, select existing or create a new key pair.
 Save it to *~/workspace/secret/seed.pem* *(It will be required to log-in with ssh to EC2 instance)*
 1. Create Elastic IP address and associate it with EC2 instance *(it will be used later in configuration file)*
 1. Verify that EC2 is up and running.
 Connect to ECnally, configure Security Group2 using ssh